India–Myanmar relations: History

 India–Myanmar/Burmese relations date to antiquity and cultural exchanges included Buddhism and the Burmese script, which was based on the Indian Grantha script.
 In particular, Theravada Buddhism has tremendously influenced Burmese society and culture for millennia, with around 90% of Burma's population continuing to follow the religion.

+The Meiteis from Manipur, northeast India, introduced polo and hockey in the Burmese court.
+They introduced the science of astrology to the Burmese and the rest of the South East Asians.

+When Burmese King Alaungpaya invaded Siam (Thailand), he had 500 Manipuri (Meitei) horsemen with him.
+Meitei Brahmins worked as astrologers and priests for the Burmese royalties.

 Myanmar (formerly Burma) was made a province of British India by British rulers and again separated in 1937.
 It was in Japanese-occupied Burma that Indian nationalist Subhas Chandra Bose delivered his "Give me blood and I will give you freedom!" slogan, and Prime Minister Narendra Modi highlighted Burma's role in the Indian independence movement.

 India established diplomatic relations after Myanmar's independence from Britain in 1948.
 For many years, Indo-Burmese relations were strong due to Myanmar previously having been a province of India, due to cultural links, flourishing commerce, common interests in regional affairs and the presence of a significant Indian community in Myanmar.
 India provided considerable support when Myanmar struggled with regional insurgencies.
 However, the overthrow of the democratic government by the Military of Myanmar led to strains in ties.
 Along with much of the world, India condemned the suppression of democracy and Myanmar ordered the expulsion of the Burmese Indian community, increasing its own isolation from the world.
 Only China maintained close links with Myanmar while India supported the pro-democracy movement.